tillbiskup/evedata/docs/terminology.rst

     Detector channel, see detector

 cruncher
-    The name of the "original" viewer implemented in IDL.
+    The name of the "original" viewer for eve files implemented in IDL.

 CSS
     `Control System Studio <https://controlsystemstudio.org/>`_